classicrob/simply-jekyll/_notes/self-efficacy.md

 title: self-efficacy
 tags: BehavioralProductStrategy
 ---
-Self-efficacy is the belief that you are capable of doing some action, otherwise phrased in here as [[The user believes that they are capable of performing actions within the app]].
+Self-efficacy is the belief that you are capable of doing some action, otherwise phrased in here as [[The user believes that they are capable of performing actions within the app]] and [[The user believes that their actions in the app lead to goal achievement]].

 Self-efficacy is associated with (Bandura, 1998):
 * setting higher standards in relation to goals